-Services that are covered for you What you must pay when you get these services our network providers will lower your share of the costs for the services.
-Immunizations Covered Medicare Part B services include: There is no coinsurance, copayment, or deductible for the pneumonia, flu, Hepatitis B, or COVID-19 vaccines.
+Services that are covered for you What you must pay when you get these services Immunizations Covered Medicare Part B services include: □Pneumonia vaccine □Flu vaccine, one each flu season in the fall and winter, with additional flu vaccine shots if medically necessary □Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B □COVID-19 vaccine □Other vaccines if you are at risk and they meet Medicare Part B coverage rules There is no coinsurance, copayment, or deductible for the pneumonia, flu, Hepatitis B, or COVID-19 vaccines.
 There is no coinsurance, copayment, or deductible for all other Medicare-covered immunizations.
+We also cover some vaccines under our Part D prescription drug benefit, such as shingles or tetanus booster shots.
+See Chapter 6 for more information about coverage and applicable cost-sharing.
 Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals, and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
-The day before you are discharged is your last inpatient day.
-Covered services include, but are not limited to: Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) \$250 copayment for each Medicare-covered hospital stay for unlimited days each time you are admitted. †† You pay these amounts until you reach the out-of-pocket maximum.
-Referral is required.
+The day before you are discharged is your last inpatient day. \$295 copayment each day for days 1 to 5 for Medicare-covered hospital care each time you are admitted. \$0 copayment for additional Medicare-covered days.
+Covered services include, but are not limited to: Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests You pay these amounts until you reach the out-of-pocket maximum.
 If you get authorized inpatient care at an out-of-network hospital after your emergency condition is stabilized, your cost is the cost-sharing you would pay at a network hospital.
+Medicare hospital benefit periods do not apply.
+(See